Skip to content

 ...

-Pot Size: Large Coconut Coir Pot
+Pot Size: X-Large Burlap Pot

 Although your first encounter with a Ylang Ylang tree might feel like a novelty experience, chances are high that it’s been ever-present in your life.
 Ylang Ylang (Cananga odorata) is a worldwide pop culture staple, its fragrance famously serving as one of the key notes in Chanel No. 5, the first perfume launched by Coco Chanel in 1921.
 The treasured tropical fragrance of the Ylang Ylang tree is emitted from its cascading ringlets of yellow flowers.
 Simply approaching a Ylang Ylang tree in the midst of its blooming time will sweep you away with its invigorating, jasmine-like scent.
 You will find that the most experienced perfume alchemist cannot perfectly match the natural scent of a Ylang Ylang in bloom.